Leash reactivity is by far the most common dog behavior problem we're called in to help with.

 - We like the word "Yes."

-- When your dog sees a trigger, you simply say “yes!”, your dog will turn back to you, and you will reward.
+- When your dog does notice the trigger, you simply say "yes!", your dog should turn back to you, and you will reward.
 At no point should there be any barking, lunging, or other reactive behaviors.

 - If your dog ignores you or does begin to bark or lunge, you are simply too close to the trigger.
-Move away and try again.
+Move further away and try again.

 - After doing this with enough frequency, your dog should be able to see the trigger and look back at you, all on his own.
 You will then mark "Yes" and reward.